Page Content

 Pulmonary pathologists study an image

-Weekly multidisciplinary gross conference where interesting specimens from the autopsy and surgical services are evaluated and correlated with clinical and radiologic findings.
+A weekly multidisciplinary gross conference evaluates interesting specimens from autopsy and surgical services and correlates findings with clinical and radiologic data.

 Rotation schedule